TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

     >> VERY TECHNICAL - DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING
     - Toggle other known DEBUG settings on (extra messages in Console)
     - Toggle all internal Moneydance DEBUG settings ON/OFF (same as viewing console)
-    - Extract (a single) File from within LocalStorage.
+    - Extract a (single) file from within LocalStorage.
 Decrypts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)
+    - Peek at an encrypted file located in your Sync Folder....
+Decrypts a Sync (e.g. Dropbox) file and shows it to you...
     - Import (a single) File back into LocalStorage.
 Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...
     - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
     - Edit/Change/Delete an Object's Parameter keys (this can change data in your dataset/database directly)
     - Remove Int/Ext Files from File-list.
         >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
         >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
     - Call Save Trunk File option....
+Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)
     - DEMOTE your Primary Sync dataset/node back to a Secondary Node..
     - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)